Elession/pwn-challenges/Challenges/Ideas.md

 ## challenges
-1. 64b binary with 9 arguments (means need all 6 registers, and 3 on stack) for rop based challenge (triplerop)
-3. ret2shellcode (shellfish) (not sure where to put this see how)
+1. ret2shellcode (shellfish) (not sure where to put this see how)
-4. libc version leak
+2. libc version leak
+3. GOT overwrite
-5. heap (need study first)
+4. heap (need study first)

+## TO DO LIST
+1. review iridium guide
+2. review libraryc guide